ruslanguns/startuptemplate-main/README.md

         npm install

-3. Build using Tailwind CSS
+3. Build and watch changes in realtime using Tailwind CSS

-        npm run build
+        npm run watch

-4. Serve
+4. Serve in development mode

         npx serve -s ./public

+5. Build for production

+        npm run prod

-5. Open the `public > index.html` file in your browser and you should see a heading styled with a gradient.
+6. Open the `public > index.html` file in your browser and you should see a heading styled with a gradient.
 If you don't see a gradient on the text, something went wrong.

 ## How to use